Michaelszeng/6.8210-Underactuated-Robotics-Notes/ModelSystems.md

 Now, we see how to use HJB to actually solve for the optimal control policy $u$ without knowing the cost-to-go beforehand.

 One of the first challenges to resolve is the $\min_u$.
 In the discreet DP algorithm, we could evaluate over all possible actions and pick the best.
 In continuous action space, this is not possible.

-To overcome this, we need to make some assumptions about the system and cost function.
-The system must be "control affine", meaing that the acceleration of the system is linear with torque, plus some constant not dependent on $u$:
+Either we need to solve for $u$ analytically or use numerical methods (like gradient descent).
+We will take a look at a special case where we can solve for $u$ analytically: the system must be "control affine", meaing that the acceleration of the system is linear with torque, plus some constant not dependent on $u$:

 $$ f(x, y) =  f_1(x) + f_2(x)u $$